Extracting memorized pieces of (copyrighted) books from open-weight language models

+During training, an LLM learns probabilistic relationships across the training dataset as a whole.
+This informal intuition aligns with the non-expressive ``statistical correlations'' that defendants describe as being encoded within an LLM's weights.
+However, sometimes, for some training data, these learned patterns are not so high-level or abstract; rather, they are highly specific~\citep{cooper2024files}.
+For reasons that are not fully understood, certain training data are not so transformed by training: they are ``memorized'' by the model---encoded in some form inside the LLM's weights~\citep{carlini2023quantifying, lee2023talkin, cooper2024files, carlini2025blog}.
+Such memorized content can sometimes be ``extracted'' later; it can be reproduced in an LLM's outputs at generation time~\citep{carlini2021extracting}.\looseness=-1

-Memorization may have significant consequences for ongoing copyright litigation.
-Extraction generates a ``copy'' of training data, but it also demonstrates the existence of a ``copy'' of that training data is memorized inside the model itself.
-The model being a ``copy'' (in a technical sense that copyright cares about) has important implications (Sections~\ref{sec:copyright}~\&~\ref{sec:takeaways}).
-Notably, the models themselves could be deemed infringing copies of the training data they've memorized~\citep{cooper2024files, lee2023talkin}.
+Models do not memorize all of their training data.
+An LLM may therefore memorize parts of some plaintiffs' copyrighted works, but not others'.
+When such memorization occurs, it involves copying that may have consequences for copyright.
+Extraction generates a ``copy'' of training data, but it also demonstrates that training data is memorized inside the model itself.
+If that model is a ``copy'' (in a technical sense that copyright cares about), this also has important implications.
+Notably, a model---not just extracted training data---could be deemed an infringing ``copy'' of the training data it has memorized~\citep{cooper2024files, lee2023talkin}.
 Copyright law offers the destruction of infringing materials as a remedy.
-So, just as courts have ordered the destruction of bootleg DVDs, a court could order the destruction of infringing models~\citep{lee2023talkin, pamscience, townsend2024deletion}.\looseness=-1
+So, just as courts have ordered the destruction of bootleg DVDs, they could order the destruction of infringing models~\citep{lee2023talkin, pamscience, townsend2024deletion}.\looseness=-1